-But after a while it was pretty obvious: there’s a problem with my laptop as it shouldn’t shut down randomly and without me instructing it to do so.
-Therefore, I decided to find a fix for this.
+But after a while it was pretty obvious: there’s a problem with my laptop as it shouldn’t shut down randomly and without any sort of prior warning.
+Therefore, I decided to find a fix for this before sending it back.

-And fortunately an extremely simple one seems to have done wonders for me.
-I am sharing it below, together with two other potential fixes in case my recommended one doesn’t work.
+And fortunately an extremely simple trick has done wonders for me.
+After doing this, I used the laptop without a problem for two years now.
+And it only took a couple of minutes!
+So I am sharing what to do below, together with two other potential fixes in case my recommended one doesn’t work.

 NOTE: Before attempting any of these fixes yourself, remember that a laptop should not shut down randomly – no matter what the cause is.
 Therefore, if it’s still in warranty, it’s probably best to send it to be replaced or repaired.

 The only reason why I didn’t follow this route was that I personally installed Windows 10 on my new laptop and spent over a day downloading programs, saving passwords and copying files from my old laptop to this one.

 Just going through this again sounded like a nightmare.
 But in most cases, it’s best to just send it back and get a new product that works flawlessly from the beginning.
 However, the fix recommended below should NOT void your warranty.